Expats considering a move to Italy will naturally have many concerns about life in this culturally rich country.

 What is the incidence of crime in Italy?

-Thanks to mafia-themed masterpieces like The Godfather, there is a misconception that Italy has a high crime rate, but most crime in Italy is confined to bag-snatching and pickpocketing.
-Although organised crime in Italy is a reality, it's unlikely to affect day-to-day life in any way.
+Due to mafia-themed film masterpieces like The Godfather, there is a misconception about a high crime rate in Italy, but in reality, most crime in Italy is confined to bag-snatching and pickpocketing.
+While organised crime exists, it's unlikely to impact the day-to-day life of expats in Italy.

 What is the population mix of Italy?

-Ethnic Italians constitute 95 percent of the population, and the largest ethnic minority is Romanian.
-Over the past few years, statistics have shown increasing waves of immigration from the EU countries of Eastern Europe and illegal immigrants from southeastern Europe and North Africa.
+Ethnic Italians constitute 95 percent of the population, with Romanians being the most significant ethnic minority.
+In recent years, there's been a notable increase in immigration from Eastern European EU countries and from countries in southeastern Europe and North Africa.
 The population density of Italy ranks among the highest in Europe.
-This means that Italian culture influences many aspects of life and expats may experience elements of culture shock in Italy.
+Italian culture influences many aspects of life, and expats may experience elements of culture shock in Italy.

 How is the economy of Italy performing?